-Raccoons and rabies, the basics copyright (c) 2021 Frania Shelley-Grielen all
+Raccoons and rabies, the basics copyright (c) 2021 Frania Shelley-Grielen.

-Recent findings of raccoons carrying the rabies virus in New York County parks have
+Recent findings of raccoons carrying the rabies virus in New York County parks

-disease affects the central nervous system and if left untreated is fatal.
+humans.
+This disease affects the central nervous system and if left untreated is fatal.

 Rabies is usually linked with dogs and humans.
 According to the World Health

 Organization in 1992 rabid dogs accounted for 90% of all human infections.

 A 2007 article in a leading veterinary journal reported that rabies control programs

 in the United States had virtually eliminated the circulation of major strains of

 canine rabies by the late 1960’s.
-Canine rabies did re-emerge in the 1980’s in Texas (where
+Canine rabies did re-emerge in the 1980’s in Texas

-of animals infected with canine rabies have been reported since 2004.
+incidents of animals infected with canine rabies have been reported since 2004.